reslp/dockerfiles/README.md

 This is an R container with some phylogenetic packages preinstalled.
 It is based on my rmarkdown container.
 Packages: ape, phytools, wesanderson, RColorBrewer

-tags: 4.0.3 (refers to used R version)
+tags: 4.0.3 (refers to used R version), 4.0.3-strict-versions (with more strict versioning of R packages)

 WORKDIR /data